combatwombat/rmdb/README.md

 # rmdb
-Imports IMDb datasets into relational database for easy querying
+Imports IMDb datasets into a relational database for easy querying.

+Don't host this somewhere publicly accessible, otherwise you run afoul of IMDb's licensing terms for their datasets.

 ## Usage:
 - Create MySQL database, import `config/schema.sql`